The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 Several studies have investigated how the ratio of black hole to galaxy stellar mass evolves with redshift and found a higher black hole to galaxy mass ratio at redshift 1-4 \citep[e.g.][]{Merloni2010, Willott_2013, Decarli_2018} up to a possible ten times discrepancy at z $>$ 6.
 However, other studies, \citep[e.g.][]{Jahnke_2009,Cisternas_2011} found no evidence for an evolution in the black hole to host galaxy mass ratio, and there may be selection bias involved because high-redshift studies focus on exceptionally bright galaxies that host more massive black holes \citep[e.g.][]{Decarli_2018}.

 While galaxy mergers that form stripped nuclei continue to redshift zero, they primarily merge in the universe's early stages.
 In Paper II we found that the mean merger time is 9.0 $\pm$ 0.2 Gyr or z $\approx$ 1.3.
 Many progenitor galaxies will have formed and merged at even higher redshifts.
-These galaxies may have overmassive black holes relative to their stellar masses, which will result in the stripped nuclei progenitor galaxies containing higher mass black holes relative to the surviving galaxies and having a higher black hole occupation fraction.
+These galaxies may have overmassive black holes relative to their stellar masses, resulting in the stripped nuclei progenitor galaxies containing higher mass black holes relative to the surviving galaxies and having a higher black hole occupation fraction.
 Figure~\ref{fig:obssim} shows that the black hole masses of stripped nuclei progenitors with M\textsubscript{BH} $>$ 10\textsuperscript{6} \(\textup{M}_\odot\) sit slightly above the black hole masses in surviving simulated galaxies, supporting the fact that black holes in older galaxies are overmassive relative to those at z = 0.

 \citet{Seth2014} compared the UCD population to the population of galaxies in the Fornax cluster that are likely to host supermassive black holes.
-Considering just higher mass UCDs, they concluded that they would represent a $\approx$40 per cent increase over the number of galaxy black holes in Fornax.
-Including lower mass UCDs with elevated dynamical M/L ratios, UCDs may more than double the number of black holes in the Fornax cluster.
+Considering just high mass UCDs, they concluded that they would represent a $\approx$40 per cent increase over the number of galaxy black holes in Fornax.
+Including low-mass UCDs with elevated dynamical M/L ratios, UCDs may more than double the number of black holes in the Fornax cluster.
 Their result is consistent with our predictions.

-\citet{Voggel_2019} estimated the occupation probability of SMBHs in UCDs as a function of their luminosity, based on modelling the dynamical M/L ratios of UCDs.
+\citet{Voggel_2019} estimated the occupation probability of SMBHs in UCDs as a function of their luminosity based on modelling the dynamical M/L ratios of UCDs.
 They then compared these UCDs to galaxy nuclei in the Fornax and Virgo clusters.
 They found a ratio of SMBH UCDs to current nuclei of $0.89^{+0.57}_{-0.32}$ in Fornax and $0.83^{+0.22}_{-0.37}$ in Virgo, indicating that supermassive black holes in UCDs may equal or outnumber those in galaxy nuclei.
 Their result is consistent with our finding that the mean ratio of black holes in stripped nuclei to those in surviving galaxies is 0.85 for black holes with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\).